kavehkarimadini/kavehkarimadini/README.md

 - 👋 Hi, I’m @kavehkarimadini
-- 👀 I’m interested in deeplearning
+- 👀 I’m interested in Deep Learning
-- 🌱 I’m currently learning deeplearning specifically tensorflow
+- 🌱 I’m currently learning deep learning, specifically tensorflow
 - 💞️ I’m looking to collaborate on recommendation engines
-- 📫 How to reach me kavehkarimoodini@gmail.com
+- 📫 How to reach me: kavehkarimoodini@gmail.com

 <!---
 kavehkarimadini/kavehkarimadini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.